ISISNeutronMuon/ddf-lakehouse-prototype/readme.md

 # Data Platform Proof-of-Concept

-See the [documentation](./docs/index.md) for more detail on this project.
+See the [developer documentation](./docs-devel/src/index.md) for more detail on this project.

+## License

+The project is licensed under a BSD 3-Clause license See [LICENSE](./LICENSE.txt) for more information.